raveenapp/website/content/posts/2025frontenac.md

 tags:
   - backpacking
 ---
+This year the guys and I decided to hike the perimeter of Frontenac Provincial Park!
+This was our trip.

 # Route
 Here is a map of our route.
 It was a total distance of 46.6 km.